Before I get too far along let me tell you why I can even open my big ol’ mouth about the topic of holiday hosting.

 So, you know what is expected.
 Your family knows what’s expected.
 You’ve been flexible and adjusted to suit what works for your family.
 Now it’s time to hold firm to what was agreed to.
 Make sure you and your family aren’t taken advantage of.
 Be sure that it is a good experience for everyone!

 you worked hard…darn it!!
 Go have fun!
 Be sure that your day is set up in such a way as to free you up to enjoy it.
 If you are cooking and cleaning all day…you did something wrong.
-That is NOT what your family wants from you (or do they??? well then, you probably shouldn’t host).
+That is NOT what your family wants from you (or do they??? well then, you probably shouldn’t do holiday hosting).
 Go play!

 Last, but not least…use tips and resources.
 There are products and ideas galore that will help you….use them!!